patconnole/openc2_companion/README.md

 That header combines TWO Common Message Elements: content_type and msg_type.
 You would only know this by reading the HTTPS Transfer Spec.

+# Command: Required

+What commands can your Producer send to your Consumer?
+There is always one command that is required to implemented on your Consumers:

+     query features

+This is probably the first command your Producer will send out.
+The Response will tell you everything you need to know about the Consumer that received the Command, including what other commands it implements.
+Where are those commands defined though?

+# Actuator Profiles

+This is where the meaning

+This is defined in a specification called an Actuator Profile.
+This spec defines

 # Command: Action/Target Pair